Sydney-Informatics-Hub/rnaseqOct23_Testing/Scripts/Day2/Runtime-testing.md

 Kind regards

-Audrey
+Pawsey helpdesk
 ```

 Since the problem does not occur frequently (I have observed it only once on any of the instances I have worked so far).
 One of our collegues Giorgia has also encountered it on her insatnce.
-I have not tried the workaround as suggested by Audrey, yet.
+I have not tried the workaround as suggested by Pawsey helpdesk, yet.
-Should we check with Audrey if this could be a possible issue on the trainee instances for the workshop and if we need to have any quick workarounds if this occures?
+Should we check with Pawsey helpdesk if this could be a possible issue on the trainee instances for the workshop and if we need to have any quick workarounds if this occures?